Are you looking for a small, inexpensive device to help you turn a light switch or a garage door opener smart? Then the Shelly 1 is what you want.

 - Shelly Flood Sensor – An inexpensive, long-lasting battery-powered flood and temperature sensor.

-- The Shelly Dimmer or the Shelly Dimmer 2.
-Here are my review and how-to for the Shelly Dimmer 2.
+- The Shelly Dimmer 2 – Here is my review and how-to for the Shelly Dimmer 2.

 I’ll probably try out some other Shelly products!